cloudmesh-community/sp19-222-101/project-report/report.md

 vector for the user's uploaded email, the server uses pickle to load the saved model and predicts whether the user's email is ham or spam.

-The final piece of information that the upload function calculates is a performance statistics for the SVM model, including accuracy, precision, sensitivity, recall, and F1 score.
+The final pieces of information that the upload function calculates are performance statistics for the SVM model to create a confusion matrix, from which the user can calculate model metrics such as precision and recall.
 This gives the user insight on the performance of the SVM model.
 Once the server has made a prediction and has performance statistics, it uses the render_template function from the Flask package to display an HTML file with the returned variables.
 This is what the user finally sees after uploading their email file.

 ## Specification